Assertion-Based Optimization of Quantum Programs: Formalization and Generalization

-Similarly, the Hoare triple for CNOT can be used to identify the optimization opportunity in the following example.
+we can again remove the Swap gate from the circuit of the Bell-pair example.
+Similarly, the pre- and postconditions for CNOT can be used to identify the optimization opportunity in the following example.

 \begin{example}{} In addition to circuit optimizations at the logical level, entanglement description assertions and triviality conditions can be used to optimize the circuit for a specific target architecture.
 Consider the compilation steps outlined in Fig.~\ref{fig:cnotchainoptimization}.
 After mapping the circuit in \textbf{(a)} to a linear nearest-neighbor connectivity with additional optimizations to cancel intermediate partial Swap chains results in the circuit \textbf{(b)}.
-As before, we can employ our Hoare logic optimizer to remove trivial CNOT gates using the fact that after each red CNOT gate acting on $q_i$ and $q_{i+1}$, it holds that $q_i==q_{i+1}$.
+As before, we can employ our assertion-based optimizer to remove trivial CNOT gates using the fact that after each red CNOT gate acting on $q_i$ and $q_{i+1}$, it holds that $q_i==q_{i+1}$.
 The optimized circuit is shown in Fig.~\ref{fig:cnotchainoptimization}\textbf{(c)}. \end{example}

-\subsection{Generalized optimization methodology}
+\subsection{Generalized Optimization Methodology}

-Generalizing the basic methodology above allows to greatly increase its optimization capabilities.
-Thus far, our optimizer considers single gates at any given point together with all available postconditions of previously executed subroutines.
+By generalizing the basic methodology above, we can greatly increase its optimization capabilities.
+So far, our optimizer considers single gates at any given point together with all available postconditions of previously executed subroutines.
 For each such gate, it then determines whether it can be removed from the circuit without altering its output.
 The generalized strategy considers multiple gates and checks whether the supplied postconditions allow to deduce that the combined action of these gates is trivial, in which case all of these gates can be removed from the circuit.
+In order to properly introduce our generalized methodology, we first require a few definitions.